 The mind, the unconscious and the conscious Ego

-In fact, our cognitive activity is based on what we are aware of: even in the case of events caused by unconscious activities, these can only be observed and studied in so far as either the person concerned or other people observing that person become conscious of the effects of those activities.
-In transforming the term unconscious from adjective, as it should be correctly used, to noun, we run the risk of extending it to everything that can influence our mind, escaping our possibilities of knowledge and control, attributing to it all the ambiguity of similar terms such as God, Cosmos, Nature, etc. However, it must be recognized that the products of mental activity, when they become conscious and can be subjected to the Ego's control, or exert their coercive power over the Ego, have their own concrete objectivity, determined by the activity of what we can define as unconscious mind.
+As a matter of fact, our cognitive activity is based on what we are aware of: even in the case of events caused by unconscious activities, these can only be observed and studied insofar as either the person concerned or other people observing that person become conscious of the effects of those activities.
+In transforming the term unconscious from adjective, as it should be correctly used, to noun, we run the risk of extending it to everything that can influence our mind, escaping our possibilities of knowledge and control, attributing to it all the ambiguity of similar terms such as God, Cosmos, Nature, etc. However, it must be recognized that the products of mental activity, when they become conscious and can be subject to the Ego's control, or exert their coercive power over the Ego, have their own concrete objectivity, determined by the activity of what we can define as unconscious mind.
 The very elaboration of the creative contents that become part of our consciousness and can be communicated to other human beings, is determined by the unconscious mind.
-Then, whether the elaborations of the unconscious mind are determined by the (unconscious) activity of the brain, or take place somewhere else and are simply transmitted to the brain, everyone can decide it on their own, since there is no certainty about it.
+Then, whether the elaborations of the unconscious mind are determined by the (unconscious) activity of the brain, or are produced somewhere else to simply be transmitted to the brain, everyone can decide it on their own, since we do not have adequate information about it.

 What is certain is that the conscious Ego must face psychic experiences of unknown origin, making use of the resources it can have at disposal, but these same resources have been developed by a destiny that determined the constitution of its psychophysical system, that is – after all – by forces whose origin is equally unknown to us.
-It is therefore no wonder that for many humans the experience of life ends in a disaster, in which the conscious Ego sinks or drifts.
-As long as the conscious Ego cannot build the tools it needs to navigate the often stormy sea of the psyche, it remains at the mercy of the forces activated by the functioning of the unconscious mind, towards which its nature of conscious being has very little power, and nay, makes it particularly vulnerable.
+It is therefore no wonder that for many humans the experience of life becomes a rough sea, in which the conscious Ego risks being shipwrecked or adrift.
+As long as the conscious Ego cannot build the tools it needs to navigate in this at times stormy sea of the psyche, it remains at the mercy of the forces activated by the functioning of the unconscious mind, towards which its nature of conscious being has very little power, nay, makes it particularly vulnerable.
 For better or for worse, the life of most human beings is still determined by psychic forces that are beyond the control of the conscious Ego: it is therefore appropriate to try to establish with a certain clarity in what aspects the conscious Ego can be considered an entity free to act.

 The nature of the conscious Ego

-Humanity, as a whole, is still in a very infantile phase of development: the problem is that it seems abandoned to itself, given that there is no trace of fully-developed figures that protect it in this growth phase and educate it so that it can develop in the best way.
-The guide power that was attributed to the various forms of religion today no longer works, precisely because we cannot feel the actual presence and concrete action of the entities that should guide us, which become – to our intellect – increasingly abstract and imaginary.
-Indeed, precisely the plurality of religions, and their different orientations sometimes in conflict with each other, demonstrate their psychic origin and their temporary function.
-I have repeatedly highlighted how, in these conditions, the conscious Ego is imprisoned within the psychophysical structure with which it is associated (and many people would be willing to correct so this sentence: by which it is produced), which perceives, acts and processes within a collective system – made up of several million human beings – directed by forces which remain unknown to us, and which pursue objectives which are equally unknown to us.
-The cultural models that are constantly offered to us, the scenes of happy (and easy) life with which advertising fascinates and hypnotizes our minds, the examples of successful, fulfilling, intense lives, worthy – as we use to say – of being lived, they are all expedients through which the project (that is, the program according to which the game of human life works) goes on and evolves (not necessarily in a positive way).
+Humankind, as a whole, is still in a very infantile phase of development: the problem is that it seems abandoned to itself, given that there is no trace of fully-developed figures that protect it in this growth phase and educate it so that it can develop in the best way.
+The guide power that was attributed to the various forms of religion today no longer works, precisely because we cannot feel the actual presence and concrete action of the entities that should guide us, which have become – to our intellect – increasingly abstract and imaginary.
+Indeed, precisely the plurality of religions, and their different orientations sometimes in conflict with each other, show their psychic origin and their temporary function.
+I have repeatedly highlighted how, in these conditions, the conscious Ego is imprisoned within the psychophysical structure of the organism with which it is associated (and many people would be willing to correct so this sentence: by which it is produced), which perceives, acts and processes within a collective system – made up of several million human beings – directed by forces which remain unknown to us, and which pursue equally unknown objectives.
+The cultural models that are constantly offered to us, the scenes of happy (and easy) life with which advertising fascinates and hypnotizes our minds, the examples of successful, fulfilling, intense lives, worthy – as we use to say – of being lived, they are all expedients through which the project (that is, the program according to which the game of human life works) goes on and evolves, not necessarily in a positive way.

-But the way in which this process develops and is implemented changes throughout life, and remains different from one person to another: in the first phase of life, the mental processes that go from the perception of environmental and bodily stimuli to the execution of actions occur automatically, or are heterodirected by those who guide and control us, and the conscious Ego plays, at most, a role of witness to what is mentally experienced.
-Only when we reach adulthood, and then maturity, do the Ego's evaluation resources develop, to the point of enabling it to manage consciously – with greater or lesser success – even difficult and conflicting situations.
-But this evolution in many individuals proceeds slowly, and there is always the risk of automatic mental processes – which the conscious Ego cannot control – being activated, which lead to inadequate and negative actions and behaviors, or conflicting and painful inner psychic dynamics.
+But the way in which this process develops and is implemented changes throughout life, and remains different from one person to another: in the first phase of life, the mental processes that go from the perception of environmental and bodily stimuli to the execution of actions occur automatically, or are heterodirect by those who guide and control us, and the conscious Ego plays, at most, a role of witness of what it mentally experiences.
+Only when we reach adulthood, and then maturity, do the Ego's evaluation resources develop, to the point of enabling it to consciously manage – with greater or lesser success – even difficult and conflicting situations.
+But this evolution in many people proceeds slowly, and there is always the risk of automatic mental processes – which the conscious Ego cannot control – being activated, which lead to inadequate and negative actions and behaviors, or conflicting and painful inner psychic dynamics.

-The level of complexity currently achieved by organized societies prevents us from adopting a model of development of the conscious Ego that can prove valid for everyone, and therefore socio-cultural systems (and those who manage them) are satisfied with the survival of the system as a whole over time, considering the people who are part of it as transient and renewable human material, whose main purpose and occupation is to make the system work.
-In human history things have always gone more or less in this way, and in relation to particular needs of the conscious Ego – if these were manifested – the systems intervened (and even today intervene) either with brutal repression, or entrusting to institutional organizations the elaboration of forms of management and control of the Ego's instances.
-These organizations include both state religions and propaganda for the cult of social progress and the personalities who guide the system, but also all those forms of entertainment through which the Ego is distracted from investigating its role, its destiny and the functioning of the mind.
+The level of complexity currently achieved by organized societies prevents us from adopting a model of development of the conscious Ego that can prove valid for everyone, and therefore socio-cultural systems (and those who manage them) are satisfied with the survival over time of the system as a whole, considering the people who are part of it as transient and renewable human material, whose main purpose and occupation is to make the system work.
+In human history things have always gone more or less in this way, and in relation to particular needs of the conscious Ego – if these were manifested – the systems intervened (and even today intervene) either with a more or less brutal repression, or with deception, or entrusting to institutional organizations the elaboration of forms of management and control of the Ego's instances.
+These organizations include both state religions and propaganda for the cult of social progress and the personalities who guide the system, but also all those forms of entertainment through which the Ego is somehow distracted from investigating its role, its destiny and the functioning of its mind.
 Therefore the conscious Ego, if it wants to evolve, must first of all solve the difficult problem of finding a form of survival and adaptation within the social system, without sacrificing its own possibilities for development and without having to abdicate its role.

 If a person's activity within the collective system requires a lot of energy, that person's conscious Ego will not have any residual energy to devote to its evolutionary purposes, and – given the difficulties of the enterprise – it will be more vulnerable towards any forms of game or entertainment that show themselves as emotionally rewarding.
-On the other hand, even with a too austere attitude one runs the risk of limiting the range of mental experiences which the Ego must face, not by repressing but by overcoming them.
+On the other hand, even with a too austere attitude one runs the risk of limiting the range of mental experiences which the Ego must face without repressing, but overcoming them.
 Given that the starting conditions and circumstances of life are different for each of us, the conscious Ego must be able to find an autonomous path of evolution, using the resources it already has at disposal and those which gradually become available.
-In order for this to be possible, the program that directs human life must be able to guarantee that, under any circumstances, if the conscious Ego actually wants to evolve and decides to engage in this difficult feat, it will be successful and improve its own condition.
+In order for this to be possible, the program that directs human life must be able to guarantee that, under any circumstances, if the conscious Ego actually wants to evolve and decides to engage in this difficult feat, it can be successful and its own condition will improve.